 Our research is editorially independent but we may earn a commission for purchases made through our links.

 With its perfect location along Mexico’s coastline, Tulum continues to be a favorite vacation alternative to the more touristy Cancun and Playa del Carmen.
-The area is absolutely gorgeous and offers plenty of adventure, relaxation, culture, and culinary delights.
+This top destination is absolutely gorgeous and offers plenty of adventure, relaxation, culture, and culinary delights.
 There’s a central area with shops, restaurants, and budget-friendly hotels that you can stay at instead of being right on the beach as well.
 But no matter where you stay, here are the best things to add to your Tulum itinerary for an amazing trip!

 YOU'RE ALL SET!